New York Knicks guard Donte DiVincenzo.

 It’s hard to imagine that just a few months away from those postseason highlights and pushing himself into the hearts of New Yorkers, DiVincenzo is gone.

-The Knicks swung a deal during the summer for Mikal Bridges, and the group of Bridges, DiVincenzo, Jalen Brunson and Josh Hart had the team dubbed “The ’Nova Knicks,” a quartet who had been part of national championship teams at Villanova and hoped to bring that pedigree to the Garden.
+The Knicks swung a deal during the summer for Mikal Bridges, and the group of Bridges, DiVincenzo, Jalen Brunson and Josh Hart had the team dubbed “The ’Nova Knicks.”
+All four had been part of at least one of the two recent national championship teams at Villanova, and they hoped to bring that pedigree to the Garden.

 “I love the group,” Knicks coach Tom Thibodeau said the day the season ended when asked if he thought it would return.
 “As a coach, you couldn’t ask for a better group.”